The Last ’Parts Unknown’ Was Pure Bourdain, Through And Through

 Then, of course, there was the food.
 The Lower East Side of Manhattan was where a lot of America’s early immigrants arrived and settled before moving further afield.
 This made it a true melting pot of cuisines, ideas, and cultures — all centered around plates, bowls, and glasses.
 Manhattan’s iconic egg cream is drunk.
 Ukrainian and Latino diner fare is savored.
 Huge plates of Italian-American food are revered and downed.
 Hard-boiled eggs are given their due.
 Yes, you read that right.
 Bourdain spent a little time with painter John Lurie who cooked hard-boiled eggs.
 The whole scene exemplified how Bourdain could highlight the beauty of art while still being grounded enough to enjoy the mundane.

 There were only sparse snippets of narration from Bourdain in this episode.
-One of the last things Bourdain says of his beloved Lower Eastside also offered the perfect place to say goodbye to one of TV, travel, and food’s brightest stars.
+One of the last things Bourdain says of his beloved Lower East Side also offered the perfect place to say goodbye to one of TV, travel, and food’s brightest stars.
 “It seemed, at the time, everybody was a star.
 And, for a while at least, it was a golden time.
 But it was dangerous.
 If you lived down here, you had to be tough and talented — and often very quick.”

 That’s Bourdain’s in a nutshell.
 He made forgotten artists, musicians, and cooks he adored into stars.
 He gave voice to the voiceless in corners of the world where few of us dare tread.
 Now, his tenure as TV’s #1 travel and food ambassador is over.
 It was, indeed, a golden time.